idontwantausernameplease/blurg/contents/contribute.md

+# Contribute

+You can contribute by supplying academic sources that are against, for or add nuance to what I write on this website.
+You can do so by clicking the edit button, logging in on Github, and adding text to my writing.
+I will take suggestions into account in some way whether it be by changing my mind about a topic or by adding a FAQ.

+You can also help by [buying a poor PhD student (me) a coffee](https://www.buymeacoffee.com/victornielsen).

 # Participate

 I am obsessed with democracy.
 And apart from believing in the one person one vote over one dollar one vote system, I believe that healthy democracies exist with informed voters.
 You cannot have informed voters without a public discourse and deep discussions.
 Making big decisions for society is important, and making the right decision is not possible without any questioning.